Trump–Raffensperger phone call

 On January 2, 2021, during an hour-long conference call, U.S. president Donald Trump pressured Georgia secretary of state Brad Raffensperger to "find 11,780 votes" and overturn the U.S. election results from the 2020 presidential election.
-Trump had been unequivocally defeated by Joe Biden in the election, but refused to accept the outcome, and made a months-long effort to overturn the results.
+Trump had been defeated by Joe Biden in the election, but refused to accept the outcome, and made a months-long effort to overturn the results.
 Prior to the call to Raffensperger, Trump and his campaign spoke repeatedly to state and local officials in at least three states in which he had lost, urging them to recount votes, throw out some ballots, or replace the Democratic slate of electors with a Republican slate.
 Trump's call with Raffensperger was released by The Washington Post and other media outlets the next day, after Trump made a statement about the call on Twitter.

 According to the publicly released recording of the call and reports made by multiple news agencies, Trump attempted to pressure Raffensperger into reinvestigating the election results, despite being repeatedly told that there was no electoral error.
 Trump's repeated efforts to convince Raffensperger to find some basis to overturn the election results were perceived as pleading and threatening.
 At one point on the call, Trump told Raffensperger, "What I want to do is this.
 I just want to find, uh, 11,780 votes, which is one more than we have, because we won the state."
 During the call, Trump falsely suggested that Raffensperger could have committed a criminal offense by refusing to overturn the state's election results.
 Legal experts have suggested that Trump's behavior and demands could have violated state and federal laws.

 On January 11, the phone call was cited in the article of impeachment in the second impeachment of Donald Trump introduced in the House of Representatives.
 Raffensperger's office opened a fact-finding and administrative investigation of potential election interference regarding Trump's efforts to overturn the results in Georgia, and Fulton County prosecutors opened a criminal investigation in February of the same year.
 On August 14, 2023, Trump, along with 18 co-defendants, was indicted in Fulton County on charges including racketeering and fraud.
 The phone call was a central element of the indictment.